AmanJiwani/ApexPlanet-Cybersecurity-Internship/Task-2 : Network Security & Scanning/README.md

 ## ⚡ Notes
 - All experiments conducted in a safe, isolated host-only lab environment
 - No sensitive or personal data exposed
-- Workflow designed to demonstrate SOC-level reconnaissance and scanning skills